 At Shepley Bulfinch, we are shaping the urban flow of the burgeoning downtown area.
 The Link, a residential project we recently completed, rises at 3rd Street and Pierce, at the seam between the Roosevelt Row Arts District and the downtown business center.
 Facing the striking northern mountain ranges in the horizon, the building is an iconic presence in the city’s skyline.

-I spoke with Andrea Rose, a young designer at our firm, who finds herself in a unique position.
+I spoke with urban development architect Andrea Rose, a young designer at our firm, who finds herself in a unique position.
 As an architect, she shadowed the design of the project; as a resident at The Link, she experiences the life there firsthand.

 What drew you to living in the downtown area?

 I have lived here for four years, and downtown Phoenix is growing in front of my eyes.
 Historically, the city has been vast and sprawling, yet lately it is growing more concentrated and vertical.
 It is special to be a part of it–most venues weren’t here when I first arrived, except for a few coffee shops and a restaurant or two.
 Now I’m surrounded by a buzzing city life.
 From boutiques and restaurants to breweries and art galleries–everything is here.
 The game changer is Fry’s, the first downtown grocery store, which opened recently.
 It’s within walking distance and I often see my neighbors there.